mattbaker/ruby-heap-viz/README.md

 #Ruby Heap Viz

-Ruby Heap Viz is an interactive Ruby Heap Visualization.
+Ruby Heap Viz is an interactive Ruby object graph visualization.
 Use IRB and watch how Ruby's object graph responds!
 This is intended to a) be fun and b) serve as a learning tool for people to learn about objects, references and garbage collection.

+This visualization is used at [Dev Bootcamp](http://devbootcamp.com/) during our unit on Ruby and its memory model.

 ##Dependendencies